-Presented at the AALL annual meeting 2003, Seattle, by Melody Lembke.
+Presented at the 2003 AALL Annual Meeting in Seattle by Melody Lembke.

 Melody, I feel as though you and my parents engaged in a conspiracy!
 But what a nice surprise and honor.
 My father is a master gardener, so the flowers that you brought from Pikes Market are very appropriate.
 And the scholarship donation that they arranged with your help is certainly a wonderful tribute.

 Those of you who know me no doubt devotedly wish that I would say that I was speechless after receiving this award [Rhonda draws out a folded, multi-paged speech from behind her jacket], but that wouldn’t be me and I do have a few words to say.